nuxy/MiscreatedMods-DOA/README.md

 ### Inventory items (Vendor, Storage - Not backpacks) are messed up, or missing

 This is due to a bug _in the Miscreated client_, not the workshop itself.
 When you connect from an existing i3D hosted or third-party server the inventory cache gets corrupted.
 To mitigate this you need to connect to the game server using a new client session (i.e. launch game, connect to server).

+That being said, I have created the module [Mods Directory Cleanup](https://steamcommunity.com/sharedfiles/filedetails/?id=2790920967) for this exact purpose.

 ## References